City Music Center

 City Music Center Recitals

-City Music Center students are encouraged to perform in formal recitals as part of their musical studies.
+City Music Center students are encouraged to perform in formal recitals (currently online) as part of their musical studies.
 Your private teacher/coach will assign pieces to learn for these recitals and will assist you in preparing for the performance.
-There are three types of formal recitals throughout the academic year (listed below).

 Click the button below to view and download the current academic calendar and classroom schedule: